Glench/ExtPay/sample-extension-mv3/README.md

 # [ExtensionPay.com](https://extensionpay.com) Sample Extension

 This is the [ExtensionPay](https://extensionpay.com) Manifest v3 sample extension.
-Use this as a template or minimal example of how to use the [ExtPay JavaScript library](/README.md) in your extension.
+Use this as a template or minimal example of how to use the [ExtPay JavaScript library](/README.md) in your extension — in background service workers, in the browser extension popup.html, and in content scripts.

 To play with this extension, install it and click the extension icon to open the popup.